mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

 ## Freezing parameters of some layers to prevent them from retraining

-The following code print parameters for layers in a pretrained model.
+The following code prints parameters for layers in a pretrained model.

 ```ruby
 for child in model.children():